material-components/material-components-web-react/packages/floating-label/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the root element. setWidth | Function | Callback method to pass the width to a parent Component. shouldFloat | Boolean | Floats label depending on value passed.
+className | String | Classes to be applied to the root element. handleWidthChange | Function | Callback method to pass the width to a parent Component. float | Boolean | Floats label depending on value passed.

 ## Usage